The Golden Rump: Attribution to Henry Fielding

 The anonymous authorship of The Golden Rump has often been attributed to Henry Fielding, who was certainly no stranger to writing political satires on sensitive subjects, having produced on stage and published his latest works The Historical Register for the Year 1736 and Eurydice Hiss’d around roughly the same time.
 A contributor to The Grub Street Journal writing under the pen name of Marforio, accused Fielding, in 1740, of penning the offensive play; but perhaps the most famous attribution is that of Horace Walpole, who claimed to have seen the manuscript in Fielding's handwriting among his father's papers.
 No evidence of this manuscript, however, has been discovered.

 From 1735/6 to the closing of the theatres by the Licensing Act, Fielding had been the manager of the Little Theatre at Haymarket along with his friend James Ralph.
 It was at this location that his final plays would be staged, as well as political satires by others like Joseph Dormans and Henry Carey.
 Under the circumstances one would naturally be led to question why Fielding would take his latest dramatic work to Griffard in Lincoln's Inn Fields instead of staging it with his own company.
 However, Fielding's relationship with the politics and political figures of his time was far from a simple one.
-His attitude towards political factions can be surmised succinctly from a declaration made in the 26 March 1748 edition of The Jacobite's Journal, where he wrote:
+His attitude towards political factions can be surmised succinctly from a declaration made on 26 March 1748 edition of The Jacobite's Journal, where he wrote:

 Early in his career as a writer, Fielding had displayed obviously Whig sympathies.
-He came from a family with powerful connections at the Court; and time and again had Fielding attempted to obtain the patronage of Colley Cibber of the Theatre Royal and of Walpole himself, as evident from his dedication of The Modern Husband (1731/2) and the several humorous verse epistles to Walpole soliciting government “sinecure”.
+He came from a family with powerful connections at the Court; and time and again had Fielding attempted to obtain the patronage of Colley Cibber of the Theatre Royal and of Walpole himself, as evident from his dedication of The Modern Husband (1731/2) and the several humorous verse epistles to Walpole soliciting government "sinecure".
 It has been suggested that Fielding had suppressed the performance as well as publication of The Grub-Street Opera during his lifetime under instruction (and possibly suitable compensation) from Walpole himself or someone acting on his behalf.
 By 1737 Fielding had definitely drifted further into the Opposition camp but until further decisive proof is unearthed, his claim to the authorship of The Golden Rump cannot be expressly disinclined.